 "The state of relaxation of the mouth and jaw is directly correlated to the ability of the cervix, the vagina, and the anus to open to full capacity.
 A relaxed and open mouth favours a more open vagina and cervix."

-And here is what may be the connection: the deep front line of the fascia system attaches the following parts: temples, jaw, sternum, diaphragm, pelvic floor, psoas and hips.
+The deep front line of the fascia system attaches the following parts: temples, jaw, sternum, diaphragm, pelvic floor, psoas, hips, the backs of legs and the toes.
 You've probably noticed at some point when you're stressed or anxious that your face tenses in jaw and temples, or that you feel it in your chest.
 Maybe you've felt the quality of your breathing change and get more shallow?
 Or done a stretch in yoga class and realised, that blimey - you were tighter in your hips than you realised.
-So tuning into the muscles in your face, softening down the midline, relaxing your breathing and hips could all help relax the pelvic floor because they are literally connected.
-Perhaps this can work the other way too - a more relaxed pelvic floor and deep core could mean a less tense head?

 (We'll save the psoas for a whole new blog, because it deserves it).